 Last week I faced an awkward situation over LinkedIn messages.

-Most people I know in Silicon Valley have in general 5-7 meetings a day, divided in 30 minutes slots and some buffer for longer encounters.
-I personally divide my schedule into maker and manager schedule.
-Mornings matter a lot, that's when I meditate, cook, exercise and tackle the most important task of the day.
+Most people I know in Silicon Valley have in general 5-7 meetings a day, divided into 30 minutes slots and some buffer for longer encounters.
+I personally divide my schedule into maker and manager schedules.
+Mornings matter a lot, that's when I meditate, cook, exercise, and tackle the most important task of the day.
 I don't like morning meetings because they break my flow.

 Think before you send people a note.
 Ask great questions or explain things like:

-This specific person was so aggressive and rude when I kept pushing for the answer to this questions that I feel sorry for the ones that actually pay their organization to do some of those distasteful tours of Silicon Valley.
-Respect and effectiveness are king.
+This specific person was so aggressive and rude when I kept pushing for the answer to these questions that I feel sorry for the ones that actually pay their organization to do some of those distasteful tours of Silicon Valley.
+Respect and effectiveness are kings.

 This post is about how I got my job at FundersClub and insights for the ones that are interested in becoming Venture Investors themselves.

 I learned to embrace Stoicism, since its principles of living have helped me become a better person capable of enduring the hardest challenges in life.